Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Proof of Lemma

-The following lemma shows that under the appropriate choice of regularization parameter $\lambda$ and scaling parameter $\beta$, we can control the probability of event $\cE$ and $\cE^{\prime}$. \begin{lemma}[Adaptation of Lemma 5.2 from~\citet{2020Is}] Under the setting in Section \ref{sec:prob}, we set
+The following lemma shows that under the appropriate choice of regularization parameter $\lambda$ and scaling parameter $\beta$, event $\cE$ is guaranteed to happen with high probability. \begin{lemma}[Adaptation of Lemma 5.2 from~\citet{2020Is}] Under the setting in Section \ref{sec:prob}, we set

-Here $c>0$ is an absolute constant and $\delta\in(0,1)$ is the confidence parameter.
+Here $\delta\in(0,1)$ is the confidence parameter.
 It holds that

-where the probability is computed under the collected dataset $\cD$. \end{lemma} \begin{proof} It suffices to show that each event defined in Definition \ref{def:event} satisfies $\Pr(\cE_t)\geq 1-\delta/c_{\delta}$.
-Then we can use the union bound to proof Lemma \ref{lemma:event prob}.
-For brevity, we just prove $\Pr(\cE_{t}^{*}(R))\geq 1-\delta/c_{\delta}$.
-Unless otherwise specified, the following proof are corresponding to event $\cE_{t}^{*}(R)$.
-The proof of others are similar and we will just point out the differences at the end of the proof.
-For simplicity, we abbreviate ${V}_{h}^{t,*}(x,a;R)$ to ${V}_{h}^{t,*}(x,a)$ since we just consider the value functions with reward function $R$ in this section.
+where $\Pr_{\cD}$ denotes the probability under the data-generating distribution. \end{lemma} \begin{proof} Note that by union bound, we only need to show that for an arbitrary and fixed $t > K$, the event $\cE_t$ holds with probability at least $1 - \delta/T$.
+We note that we can obtain a tighter bound for \texttt{ETC}, as the value functions and the policies do not change during exploitation.
+Here we slightly loosen our bound (by a multiplicative factor of $\log T$) for brevity of the proof.

+Additionally, let us examine the possible choices of $(\fR, \pi)$ and $w$ for any $t > K$.
+We know that for any $t$, the concentration bound needs to hold for $2\cdot(2 + 7n )\leq 18n$ distinct reward-policy pairs.
+As such, we only need to show that for an arbitrary and fixed pair of $(\fR, \pi)$, the concentration bounds on $\hat{w}_h^{t, \pi}$ and $\check{w}_{h}^{t, \pi}$ hold simultaneously for all $h$ with probability at least $1 - \delta/36nT$.
+Without loss of generality, we consider only the pair $(R, \widehat{\pi}^t)$ and the associated optimistic linear weight, as the proof for all other pairs of $(\fR, \pi)$ and choices of weight $w$ remain largely the same.

+Moreover, note that $\widehat{\pi}^t$ is simply the policy outputted by Algorithm~\ref{algorithm:L3} with respect to $R$ when all agents are truthful.
+For simplicity, we then let $\hat{w}_h^{t, *}$ denote the weight associated with the pair $(R, \widehat{\pi}^t)$.
+As we focus on the pair $(R, \pi)$ and the weight $\hat{w}_h^{t, *}$, for the rest of the proof, we let $f_h^t$ and $u_h^t$ denote the terms used by Algorithm~\ref{algorithm:L3}.